wowsomeco/unity_game_maker/README.md

 ## Roadmap

-* Object can communicate with each other.
+* Object can communicate with each other (Event Hub)
-* More components e.g. Gesture Handlers, Counter, Timer, etc.
+* Add more awesome components e.g. Screen Transition, Stepper, Timer, etc.
 * Node Editor to generate the Object(s) along with its component(s) + event handler(s) accordingly.
 * More docs, and sample scenes.